 The effectiveness of the RCF Loan First Amending Agreement and the issuance of the RCF Warrants were subject to the approval of the shareholders of the Company.
 On January 18, 2017, at a special meeting of shareholders, the shareholders of the Company approved the RCF Loan First Amending Agreement and the issuance of the RCF Warrants.

-The total expenses associated with the increase to the RCF Loan totalled \$137,052 and were allocated as follows on January 18, 2017:
+The total cash expenses associated with the increase to the RCF Loan totalled \$137,052, allocated \$113,491 to the loan component and \$23,561 to the warrant component (Note 6 (b)).

-Increase to RCF Loan \$ 113,491

-RCF Warrants 23,561

-\$ 137,052

 Fair value determination